 Being overweight stresses your kidneys, making their job of detoxifying the body harder.
 And it increases your risk of diabetes and high blood pressure, which are the two most common causes of chronic kidney disease (CKD).
 When the kidneys can't filter the blood properly, wastes build up in the body.
 That can lead to kidney failure and the need for dialysis.

 The Rx: CKD is progressive—it can be slowed but is generally not reversible.
 To keep your kidneys healthy, keep your weight in a healthy range.

 Belly fat, a.k.a visceral fat, is the deep-placed fat that wraps around your organs.
 It releases substances that slow down your metabolism.
 So the more weight you gain, the harder it can be to lose, and the more pounds you can pack on.

 The Rx: Get to and stay at a healthy weight via diet and exercise, so it's not harder to do in the future.
 Harvard Medical School recommends at least 30 minutes of moderate-intensity exercise each day (and ideally 60) as a starting point for weight loss, supplemented with strength training that will build fat-burning lean muscle.

 Extra pounds don't just give you belly fat—they can irritate your stomach as well.
 According to the Obesity Action Coalition, being overweight is associated with an increase in stomach problems like gastritis, heartburn, bloating, vomiting and diarrhea, and research increasingly links it to gastric ulcers as well.
 Being overweight increases inflammation in the gut, weakens healthy gut bacteria and enables "leaky gut," in which toxins and pathogens invade the digestive system.

-The Remedy Rx: Lose weight to improve your gut health.
+The Rx: Lose weight to improve your gut health.
 If you're experiencing digestive problems, see your doctor about what remedies may help in the meantime.

 They Shorten Your Life